logux/docs/protocols/ws/binary.md

 Logux Protocol has a binary form.
 It uses the same messages as [text protocol](./spec.md) just in different format.

+Text protocols always starts with `[`.
+If the first byte is not `[` but valid Message Type Byte of binary protocol, we should switch to binary protocol.

 ## Integer

-A unsigned integer encoded as a Variable-Length Quantity (LEB128).
+An unsigned integer encoded as a Variable-Length Quantity (LEB128).
 Each byte uses the first bit as a continuation flag.

 - 1 byte: `0xxxxxxx` covers 0 to 127.
 - 2 bytes: `1xxxxxxx 0xxxxxxx` covers 128 to 16,383.